DnD 5e - Barbarian Subclass Breakdown

 - : Running around between enemies isn't something the Barbarian does on a regular basis, especially if you're the party's only Defender.

 - SCAG: Barbarians already get Fast Movement, so your speed should be fine.
+If you really feel like you need this, talk to your DM about using the Optional Class Feature Instinctive Pounce.

 - SCAG: Jumping almost never matters in a game where you can gain magical flight.
 This is especially frustrating because it only applies when you're raging.